 Class 12 English NCERT Solutions Chapter 3 Flamingo Prose: Deep Water PYQ Map (2021 to 2026)

-The table below logs how CBSE Boards and Compartment papers have framed Deep Water across the last five sittings.
+The table below logs how CBSE Board and Compartment papers have framed Deep Water.
 Recent papers lean on the perseverance theme; older ones favour the instructor's role.

 YearPaper SetItem TestedMarks